 Opening windows is a common way people try to cool buildings – but the air inside will be just as hot as outside.
 In fact, the simplest way to keep the heat out is with good insulation and well-positioned windows.
 Since the sun is high in summer, external horizontal shadings such as overhangs and louvres are really effective.

 East and west-facing windows are more difficult to shade.
 Blinds and curtains are not great as they block the view and daylight, and if they are positioned inside the window, the heat actually enters the building.
 For this reason, external shutters – like those often seen on old buildings in France and Italy – are preferable.

 2. Paints and glazes

-It’s now common for roofs to be painted with special pigments that are designed to reflect solar radiation – not just in the visible range of light, but also the infrared spectrum.
+It’s now common for roofs to be painted with special pigments that are designed to reflect solar radiation – not just in the visible range of light, but also in the infrared spectrum.
 These can reduce surface temperatures by more than 10°C, compared to conventional paint.
-High performance solar glazing on windows also help, with coatings that are “spectrally selective”, which means they keep the sun’s heat outside but let daylight in.
+High-performance solar glazing on windows also helps, with coatings that are “spectrally selective”, which means they keep the sun’s heat outside but let daylight in.